 1. Install Outdoor Ceiling Fans

-In the heat of a Bethesda summer (or elsewhere in the greater DMV area), you’re going to want several strategically placed fans in your outdoor living space to keep it cool and to fight air stagnation and humidity.
+Let's face it.
+The summers here are HOT.
+You’re going to want several strategically placed fans in your outdoor living space to keep it cool and to fight air stagnation and humidity.
 Ceiling fans, and particularly Minka-Aire designs, are a common and effective choice, and obviously the more fans used, the cooler the area will be.